s-pace/docs-6/docs/api-mgmt/jwt-token.md

 ![JWT Generation](~@img/api-mgmt/jwt-generation.png)
 *JWT Generation*

-Similarly, an identity provider will be able to issue JWT token with the API token embedded in the corresponding JWT claim.
+Similarly, an identity provider will be able to issue JWT token with the API key embedded in the corresponding JWT claim.
 See [here](/api-mgmt/jwt-workato-claim.md) for more information on JWT Workato claim.

 ## Calling an API endpoint with JWT